Hopton Castle

 Hopton Castle is situated in the village of the same name which lies approximately halfway between Knighton and Craven Arms, in the English county of Shropshire.
-Hopton Castle featured in the British TV series Time Team in 2010.
+Hopton Castle featured in the TV series Time Team in 2010.
 A ruin since the early 18th century, it was partially restored between 2006 and 2011, and was officially re-opened to the public as a visitor attraction in December 2011 by the Duke of Gloucester.

 Norman castle

 The castle may have been founded in the 12th century as a motte and bailey by one of the Hoptons as a mesne lord of the Says of Clun Castle.
 Walter de Hopton possibly built the stone castle during the Barons' War of the 1260s.
 The bailey was fortified in stone and a rectangular two-storey keep was built.
 The last Walter Hopton died during the Wars of the Roses and the castle passed by marriage to the Corbet family of Moreton Corbet castle.
 From them it passed to Henry Wallop (died 1642) when he married Elizabeth Corbet, daughter of Robert Corbet.
 He fortified it as a parliamentary stronghold at the outbreak of the English Civil War but died before he could take part in the conflict, leaving it to his son, Robert Wallop, the regicide.